SanskritiBahl/LLM/README.md

 Balancing Confidence with Authority:
 "I need to find a way to confidently lead my team without coming off as ‘too harsh.’
 What’s the best way to balance strength with grace in my leadership?"

-Contributing
-This repository is open for discussions and modifications to enhance the realism and depth of the AI persona.
-Feel free to submit issues, pull requests, or alternate versions that refine the persona’s approach to feminist leadership and empowerment.
-Contributions that expand on the persona’s strategic assertiveness, tone, and real-world applicability are particularly welcome.